College Placement | The Dunham School, Baton Rouge, LA

 When should the preparation for college applications start?

-While the bulk of applications happen in senior year, preparation truly begins freshman year with strong academics, extracurricular involvement, and exploring interests.
+Even though you are not submitting college applications until your senior year, preparation truly begins freshman year with strong academics, extracurricular involvement, and exploration of interests.
 Junior year is critical for standardized testing and initial college research.

 How important are grades and standardized test scores (SAT/ACT)?